builderbill

 A setting out tool that is used for scribing circles and arcs.

-One of two similar ends of a compass that is about 2 feet long.
+A compass that is about 2 feet long.
 Made by Stanley in 1880.
 This is a very precise instrument with a finely graduated scale for accurate measurements.

 A beam compass like this on in the London Science Museum can of course be used for very precise work in drawing or scribing circles and arcs.
 More than that though it can be used for stepping out a series of equidistant points, for example say on stair strings in stair design.
 In effect the beam compass can do everything that a wing compass can do but on a larger scale, because the beam can be made as long as necessary.